 Based on these facts, LED lights seem to be more energy-efficient than fluorescent lights.
 In essence, LEDs require less electricity and last longer than all other types of bulbs.
 This guarantees more savings in terms of lower electricity bills.
 Even though LEDs might be more expensive initially than fluorescent lights, they make up for this shortcoming by offering more in energy savings.

 Enlist a professional technician

 Lighting contributes to about 5% to 10% of all energy costs.
 However, you can reduce these costs significantly by installing the right light fittings in your home.
 This calls for the services of a professional electrician.
-We, Quick Spark are experienced electricians can help you with installing the right lighting system in your home.
+We, at Quick Spark, are experienced electricians and can help you with installing the right lighting system in your home.